althafvly/AmlogicKitchen/README.md

   <img src="docs/logo.png" width="350" >
 </p>

-# Kitchen for working with Amlogic firmware.
+# Kitchen for working with Amlogic firmware (WINDOWS/LINUX only).
 Used for unpacking/packing amlogic images.

 Supported features: